Theme from Mission: Impossible: Critical reception

-Larry Flick from Billboard wrote that Clayton and Mullen "cover the film's instantly recognizable theme, effectively funking it up for the '90s with a shuffling jeep beat".
+Larry Flick from Billboard magazine wrote that Clayton and Mullen "cover the film's instantly recognizable theme, effectively funking it up for the '90s with a shuffling jeep beat".
 He complimented Lalo Schifrin's melody as "suspenseful and compelling as ever" and added, "It'll give fans of the TV show a fun jolt while entertaining a whole new generation."
 Dave Sholin from the Gavin Report commented, "Those not familiar with this piece of music A) are under five years of age, B) have been living with Theodore Kaczynski for the past 25 years, or C) are not aware of television.
 This interpretation by half of U2 will be heard by millions of moviegoers expected to see what's been anticipated as the film of the summer.
 Try cranking this up and driving around the hills of San Francisco!
 Very cool."

 Richard Smith from Melody Maker noted that the Mission Impossible theme "has been weirded and danced up with lots of (not desperately imaginative) This tape will self destruct-type samples laid over the top."
-A reviewer from Music Week gave it four out of five, adding that the song "should be massive".
+A reviewer from Music Week gave it a score of four out of five, adding that the song "should be massive".
 Music Week editor Alan Jones stated, "They have successfully updated it while retaining its more memorable motifs and drafted in mixers including Junior Vasquez, Guru and Goldie to give it a variety of dancefloor flavourings."
 Jordan Paramor from Smash Hits gave the single three out of five.